quer/the-steam-awards/README.md

 # winter sale awards 2022 ( current )
 Current we can vote on games, in the winter award.
 And get a event card for each vote we do.
-And run the queue to get one card each day.
+And run the queue to get one card each day. and you can get a free sticker each day.

 I have created event module `events/winter-sale-2022-award`.
 Just run it, and it will give all 11 card, by voting in each section.

+Ude module `events/FreeDailySticker` to get the free daly sticker

+Use module `queue` to get the daly free card from the queue

 NOTE: the event module `steamawards-2022` is NOT for this event.